-There is always the risk of an allergic reaction when introducing something new to your dog's diet or grooming regimen.
+There’s always the risk for an allergic reaction when introducing something new to your dog's diet or grooming regimen.
 If a reaction occurs, stop using it.

 Furthermore, due to its high calorie content, using coconut oil in excess may lead to weight gain.

-Bottom Line: Coconut oil may cause high cholesterol, hardening of the arteries and weight gain in some dogs.
+Summary Coconut oil may cause high cholesterol, hardening of the arteries, and weight gain in some dogs.
 If your dog is prone to any of these conditions, talk with a veterinarian before use.

-Coconut oil is generally safe for dogs to eat or have applied to their skin or fur.
+Coconut oil is generally safe for dogs to eat in small amounts or have applied to their skin or fur.

 When it comes to selecting a brand, virgin coconut oil is best, as most of coconut oil's benefits have been observed with this type.

-According to some sources, coconut oil can generally be given to dogs 1–2 times a day with meals.
+According to some sources, coconut oil can generally be given to dogs one to two times a day with meals.

 The amount you give your dog will depend on its size.
-If your dog is overweight or obese, do not give it coconut oil more than once a day.
+If your dog is overweight or has obesity, don’t give it coconut oil more than once a day.

 Veterinarians stress the importance of starting slowly with coconut oil.
 This will allow you to monitor how your dog reacts to it.

-Start by giving 1/4 teaspoon daily to small dogs or 1 tablespoon daily to big dogs and gradually increase the amount.
-If your dog tolerates it well after two weeks, increase the dose to 1 teaspoon per 10 pounds (4.5 kg) of body weight.
+Start by giving 1/4 teaspoon daily to small dogs or 1 tablespoon (15 mL) daily to big dogs and gradually increase the amount.
+If your dog tolerates it well after 2 weeks, increase the dose to 1 teaspoon per 10 pounds (5 mL per 4.5 kg) of body weight.

 If you're applying the coconut oil topically, rub a small amount onto your hands and then gently pat its coat, running your fingers through the fur and massaging a little into its skin.

 Research on using coconut oil for pets is lacking.
-The benefits are mainly anecdotal, as well as based on findings in humans, rodents and test-tube studies.
+The benefits are mainly anecdotal, as well as based on findings in humans, rodents, and test tubes.

-Despite the lack of research, giving it to your dog in proper doses is relatively safe.
+Despite the lack of research, giving it to your dog in small doses is relatively safe.

 Ultimately, it's a personal choice.
 Using coconut oil on your dog has a few potential benefits and might be worth trying.